Dark pattern: In AI model training

 In mid-2024, Meta Platforms announced plans to utilize user data from Facebook and Instagram to train its AI technologies, including generative AI systems.
 This initiative included processing data from public and non-public posts, interactions, and even abandoned accounts.
 Users were given until June 26, 2024, to opt out of the data processing.
 However, critics noted that the process was fraught with obstacles, including misleading email notifications, redirects to login pages, and hidden opt-out forms that were difficult to locate.
 Even when users found the forms, they were required to provide a reason for opting out, despite Meta's policy stating that any reason would be accepted, raising questions about the necessity of this extra step.

-The European Center for Digital Rights (Noyb) responded to Meta’s controversial practices by filing complaints in 11 EU countries.
+The European Center for Digital Rights (Noyb) responded to Meta's controversial practices by filing complaints in 11 EU countries.
 Noyb alleged that Meta's use of "dark patterns" undermined user consent, violating the General Data Protection Regulation (GDPR).
 These complaints emphasized that Meta's obstructive opt-out process included hidden forms, redirect mechanisms, and unnecessary requirements like providing reasons for opting out—tactics exemplifying "dark patterns," deliberately designed to dissuade users from opting out.
 Additionally, Meta admitted it could not guarantee that opted-out data would be fully excluded from its training datasets, raising further concerns about user privacy and data protection compliance.

 Amid mounting regulatory and public pressure, the Irish Data Protection Commission (DPC) intervened, leading Meta to pause its plans to process EU/EEA user data for AI training.
-This decision, while significant, did not result in a legally binding amendment to Meta’s privacy policy, leaving questions about its long-term commitment to respecting EU data rights.
+This decision, while significant, did not result in a legally binding amendment to Meta's privacy policy, leaving questions about its long-term commitment to respecting EU data rights.
 Outside the EU, however, Meta proceeded with its privacy policy update as scheduled on June 26, 2024, prompting critics to warn about the broader implications of such practices globally.

-The incident underscored the pervasive issue of dark patterns in privacy settings and the challenges of holding large technology companies accountable for their data practices.
-Advocacy groups called for stronger regulatory frameworks to prevent deceptive tactics and ensure that users can exercise meaningful control over their personal information.
+After the incident, advocacy groups called for stronger regulatory frameworks to prevent deceptive tactics and ensure that users can exercise meaningful control over their personal information.

 Roach motel

 A roach motel or a trammel net design provides an easy or straightforward path to get in but a difficult path to get out.
 Examples include businesses that require subscribers to print and mail their opt-out or cancellation request.
+Several jurisdictions have responded with easy-to-cancel mandates requiring that cancelling a subscription be no more difficult than signing up.

 For example, during the 2020 United States presidential election, Donald Trump's WinRed campaign employed a similar dark pattern, pushing users towards committing to a recurring monthly donation.

+Examples

+Deceptive design has been documented across consumer markets, and competition, consumer-protection and data-protection authorities in several countries have taken enforcement action against large companies over the design of their interfaces.